 Imagine you’re out hiking in the hills.
 You have a map and you know the direction you have to walk in.
 However, it’s a rainy, misty day and you can’t really see where you’re going.
-What do you need to use to make sure you’re walking in the right direction?
+What item should you have brought with you to make sure you’re walking in the right direction?
 (Answer: Compass)

-We use compasses to know where North, South, East and West are located.
-A compass has a little magnet which always turns to face the same direction; it always makes the compass arrow point North.
-Why does this happen?
+We use compasses to know the direction of North, South, East and West.
+A compass has a little magnet which always turns to face the same direction; a compass arrow should always point North.
+Why?

 Every magnet has a North pole and a South pole.
 Opposite poles attract – so a North pole would attract South pole.
 It’s kind of like how peanut butter and jam just go together, even though one is salty and the other is sweet.
 Similar poles, on the other hand, repel each other.
 Kind of like how you might think twice before adding extra salt to a packet of crisps – the result would probably be disgusting.

 The centre of the Earth acts like a giant magnet, with a magnetic South pole up at the top, in the place we call the North pole.
-So, the North of the compass magnet is attracted to the Earth’s magnetic South pole.
+So, the North pole of the compass magnet is attracted to the Earth’s magnetic South pole.
 The compass will always point towards the place we call the geographic North Pole, which is where the Earth’s magnetic South pole is at.
-(An image may help since this concept may be confusing) License: Public Domain Dedication.
-No copyright.
+(An image may help since this concept may be confusing :